 You will learn to:

-• a clear understanding of your individual progression requirements and a portfolio developed in Adobe InDesign for making an application.
+- A clear understanding of your individual progression requirements and portfolio development.

 You will engage and learn within a proven digital environment.
 There will be a blend of guided contact time through lectures, interactive workshops, presentations, small-group reviews, and one-to-one tutorials.

 Outside of guided taught time, you will learn flexibly around your life, progressing your new portfolio at your own pace.
-You will have open access materials via our dedicated VLE and communing asynchronously through a shared digital platform where questions and feedback can be provided by students and staff.
+You will have open access materials via our dedicated VLE and will be able to communicate through shared digital platforms where questions and feedback can be provided by students and staff.

 Moodle hosts a range of valuable resources to enable the learning experience, these include; timetables, reading materials, course slides, and technical tutorials.